GLEON/gsa_workshop/README.md

-gsa_workshop
+Example repository for GSA G16 workshop
 ============

-Test repository for GSA workshop
+Repository for people to experiment with.